Missão Centenário

-Astronaut Marcos Pontes (left), from the Brazilian Space Agency; astronaut Jeffrey Williams, official and flight engineer, from NASA; and cosmonaut Pavel Vinogradov, commander, from Roscosmos, in the Johnson Space Center.
+Astronaut Marcos Pontes (left), from the Brazilian Space Agency; astronaut Jeffrey Williams, official and flight engineer, from NASA; and cosmonaut Pavel Vinogradov, commander, from the Russian Federal Space Agency, in the Johnson Space Center.

-The Missão Centenário was born of an agreement between the Brazilian Space Agency (AEB) and the Roscosmos on October 18, 2005.
+The Missão Centenário was born of an agreement between the Brazilian Space Agency (AEB) and the Russian Federal Space Agency on October 18, 2005.
 The main objective of this treaty would be to send the first Brazilian into space, Lt.
 Col. Aviator Marcos Pontes.

 The name of the mission is a reference to the commemoration of the centenary of the first crewed flight of a Brazilian-designed aircraft, the Santos-Dumont 14-bis, in Paris on October 23, 1906.

-The vehicle used for launching the mission was the Roscosmos Soyuz TMA-8 spacecraft, and its launch took place on March 30, 2006 (11:30 p.m Brasília time) at the Baikonur Cosmodrome (Kazakhstan) to International Space Station (ISS).
+The vehicle used for launching the mission was the Soyuz TMA-8 spacecraft, and its launch took place on March 30, 2006 (11:30 p.m Brasília time) at the Baikonur Cosmodrome (Kazakhstan) to the International Space Station (ISS).

 Bilateral agreement for the mission

-The Missão Centenário was made possible by a commercial agreement signed in October 2005 between Brazil and Russia, with representatives of the Brazilian Space Agency (AEB) and Roscosmos.
+The Missão Centenário was made possible by a commercial agreement signed in October 2005 between Brazil and Russia, with representatives of the Brazilian Space Agency (AEB) and the Russian Federal Space Agency.

 As a result, astronaut Marcos Cesar Pontes began training in Star City, a training center for cosmonauts near Moscow.